Commit-Gated Activation · Append-Only Evidence · Independent Verification

 Core Invention

-A deterministic, snapshot-bound control primitive in which execution produces provisional computational state, while externally effective computing state is created only after verification and a deterministic publication commit records a publication hash as a state transition in append-only storage.
+Norcrest Technologies’ core invention is a deterministic, snapshot-bound control primitive in which execution produces provisional computational state, while externally effective computing state is created only after verification and a deterministic commit-gated state transition records evidence in append-only storage.

 Commit-gated activation

-Externally effective activation is prohibited until commit confirmation is recorded.
+Externally effective activation is prohibited until deterministic transition confirmation is recorded.

 Property: fail-closed external effect

-Verified outputs are wrapped with snapshot bindings, canonicalised, and hashed to produce a recomputable publication hash.
+Verified outputs are wrapped with snapshot bindings, canonicalised, and hashed to produce a recomputable transition identity.

 Property: acceptance by evidence